serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 ### Root Namespace Option

-Set root namespace option to the Solution name you used, e.g. *MovieTutorial*.
-If your project names is MyProject.Web, your root namespace is MyProject by default.
+Your root namespace option is set to the Solution name you used, e.g. *MovieTutorial*.
+If your project name is MyProject.Web, your root namespace is MyProject by default.

 This is critical so make sure you don't set it to anything different, as by default, Serene template expects all generated code to be under this root namespace.

 This option is also saved, so next time you won't have to fill it in.

 ### Choosing Connection String

 Once you set Web project name, Sergen populates connection dropdown with connection strings from your web.config file.
 We might have *Default* and *Northwind* in there.
 Choose *Default* one.

 ### Selecting Table To Generate Code For